-Rome is also a very hot city in summer time, which is when most families will be visiting, so you'll need to pace yourself and keep hydrated.
-See Tips about Visiting Rome with Kids, for advice about: walking with kids and beating the heat; free cold water; finding places to rest; finding toilets; using public transportation to get around.
-Also be sure to eat plenty of gelato -- Italian ice cream!
+Rome is also a very hot city in summer which is when most families will be visiting, so you'll need to pace yourself and keep hydrated.
+See tips about visiting rome with kids for advice about walking with kids and beating the heat, free cold water, finding places to rest, finding toilets, and using public transportation to get around.
+Also be sure to eat plenty of gelato.
 Read tips about buying the best Italian ice cream.

 The Colosseum is an easy place to visit with kids, as they can scramble around in its giant amphitheater imagining scenes from ancient times or perhaps from movies, and also there are shady areas readily available when you need a break from the hot sun.

-A few tips: Rick Steves -- long-time expert on travel in Europe -- has free audio downloads for the top Rome sightseeing attractions, including the Colosseum.
-Also: how about gladiator school for the kids?
+A few tips: Rick Steves has free audio downloads for the top Rome sightseeing attractions, including the Colosseum.
+Also, how about gladiator school for the kids?

 The Roman Forum

-For family visits to the Forum, I'd recommend doing a tour with a Guide.
-This is based on personal experience, having tried it both ways!
+For family visits to the Forum, it's best to take a tour with a guide.
 Yes, a guided tour is an extra expense, but many other activities recommended here are low-cost or free so overall, sightseeing in Rome needn't be expensive.
-Also, a tour price may include admission and also the opportunity to enter the Forum without standing in... line.
+Also, a tour price may include admission and also the opportunity to enter the Forum without standing in line.
 (Most tours include three admissions, to the Colosseum, the Forum, and also the nearby Palatine Hill.)
-Here is a sample tour that has child prices for ages 4 to 14.
-(As noted for the Colosseum, the Rick Steves' travel site has free audio downloads for Rome's main sightseeing attractions -- however, when touring as a family a shared experience with a Guide will work much better.)

 Visiting the Vatican City